EGI-Federation/aod-accounting/README.md

 ==================================================================
 </pre>

+Similarly, it is also possible to get the accounting records of multiple users' DN for a given time frame.

 ## License
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this project except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0.